sifive/wake/doc/tutorial.md

 wake to err on the side of caution (and convenience) by just listing all the headers in directories that are interesting to the cpp files.

     wake -o main.native-cpp11-release.o

 For this file, wake recorded that it needed both `main.cpp` and `helper.h`.

     wake -o help.native-cpp11-release.o

 For this file, wake recorded that it only needed `help.cpp`, despite `helper.h` being a legal input.

 ## Map and partial function evaluation

-    cat > tutorial.wake <<EOF
+    cat > tutorial.wake <<'EOF'
     def variant = "native-cpp11-release"
     global def build _ =
-      def headers = sources here '.*\.h'
+      def headers = sources here `.*\.h`
-      def compile = compileC variant ("-I.", Nil) headers def objects = map compile (sources here '.*\.cpp') linkO variant ("-lm", Nil) objects "tutorial"
+      def compile = compileC variant ("-I.", Nil) headers def objects = map compile (sources here `.*\.cpp`) linkO variant ("-lm", Nil) objects "tutorial"
     EOF
     wake 'build 0'

 Having to list all cpp files is cumbersome.
-Probably you've organized your codebase so that all the files in the current directory should be linked together.
+You have probably organized your codebase so that all the files in the current directory should be linked together.
 This example demonstrates how to support that.

-Notice that we've defined `compile` to be `compileC` with every argument supplied EXCEPT the `Path` of the file to compile.
-We could now write `compile (source "main.cpp")` to compile a single cpp file, saving some typing.
+Notice that we have defined `compile` to be `compileC` with every argument supplied EXCEPT the `Path` of the file to compile.
+This is known as "partial function evaluation" or "currying".
+Thus, `compile` is a function that takes a `Path` and returns a `Path`.
+We could equivalently express `compile` as:

+    def compile x = compileC variant ("-I.", Nil) headers x

+The argument `x` here is a bit more explicit, but not strictly necessary.

-However, we can also use the `map` function to save even more!
+In either case, this allows us to write `compile (source "main.cpp")` to compile a single cpp file, saving some typing.
+However, we can use the `map` function to save even more!
 We use the `sources` function to find all the cpp files.
-That gives us a `List` of `Path`s.  `compile` is a function which needs to take only one more argument, a `Path`.
-What `map` does is apply the function supplied as its first argument to every element in the list supplied as its second argument.
+That gives us a `List` of `Paths`.
+Recall that`compile` is a function that takes one argument, a `Path`.  `map` applies the function supplied as its first argument to every element of the `List` supplied as its second argument.
-Thus, `objects` is now a list of all the object files created by compiling all the cpp files.
+Thus, `objects` is now a `List` of all the object files created by compiling all the cpp files.
 Our wake file is now both smaller and will automatically work when new cpp files are added.

 ## Using libraries with pkg-config

-    cat > tutorial.wake <<EOF
+    cat > tutorial.wake <<'EOF'
     def variant = "native-cpp11-release"
     global def build _ =
-      def headers = sources here '.*\.h'
+      def headers = sources here `.*\.h`
+      def zlib = pkgConfig "zlib" | getOrElse (makeSysLib "")
-      def compile = compileC variant (cflags "zlib") headers def objects = map compile (sources here '.*\.cpp') linkO variant (libs "zlib") objects "tutorial"
+      def compile = compileC variant zlib.getSysLibCFlags headers def objects = map compile (sources here `.*\.cpp`) linkO variant zlib.getSysLibLFlags objects "tutorial"
     EOF
     wake 'build 0'